hendrtd/cpsc-1233/docs/term/202230-2022-summer/announcements/all-access.md

 ## How do I pay?

 If you’re still opted in on May 24, then we’ll send the charge to your next ebill.
 This will be labeled as the course on your ebill so you’ll know.
-You’ll get a reminder on January 18 to remind you about the deadline.

 ## What if I'm on scholarship?